alanarvelo/DHackathon/README.md

 ---

-## Live Demo
+## Demo

-hosted here

-videos here

-medium here
+A walkthrough of platform usage can be found in the [demo videos](https://www.youtube.com/watch?v=pTHeNLgnt3o&list=PLka73JsQwWGvu_jQ94KNlWbVVGDWcU1s5&index=1) on Youtube.

 ---